assembla/ecvc-svn/README.md

 ## Current Project: Shelving
 Shelving means setting your uncommitted changes aside, so that you can work on something else.
 Shelving is a fast, local,  convenient way of creating and applying patches, similar in concept to 'git stash'.

-Shelving is available in [Cornerstone 4](https://cornerstone.assembla.com/) and TortoiseSVN 1.10 and command-line Subversion 1.10.

-Checkpointing is available in [Cornerstone 4](https://cornerstone.assembla.com/) and preview builds of TortoiseSVN and command-line Subversion.

-### Current status
-Shelving released in Svn 1.10 supports changes in text files only.
-Support for 'binary' files is in development.
-See the design doc (linked below) for details.

 From the central Wiki page [Shelving and Checkpointing](https://cwiki.apache.org/confluence/display/SVN/Shelving+and+Checkpointing) you can read about the rationale and the current limitations and possible extensions.
 You can add your comments in there too.

+### Current status
+Shelving v1 is available in TortoiseSVN 1.10 and command-line Subversion 1.10.
+Shelving v1, based on patch files, supports basic kinds of changes including text file content and properties.

+Recent developments of Shelving and Checkpointing are available in [Cornerstone 4](https://cornerstone.assembla.com/) and preview builds of command-line Subversion.
+Support for 'binary' files, and other improvements, are currently in development.

 ### Try Shelving...
 Go to https://www.assembla.com/subversion to download for Windows, MacOS or Linux.